Ajman International Airport: Future Expansions and Plans

 A feasibility study was conducted by ICTS Europe, an aviation specialist and Booz Allen Hamilton (BAH), an international consultancy firm.
 According to His Highness Shaikh Humaid Bun Rashid Al Nuaimi, member of the Supreme Council and Ruler of the emirate of Ajman, after reviewing the feasibility study, claims the new airport construction project aims to meet the growing demand for aviation infrastructure in the United Arab Emirates.
 As the Ajman International airport brings more people into this emirate and boosts tourism as well as occupancy of resorts, further expansions and developments of the area will occur.
 Although this airport does not aim to compete with other larger airports in the country, it aims to further contribute to tourism revenue with a considerable number of hotels also growing in recent years.
-Tourism in Ajman has been undergoing rapid growth after recovering from the financial crisis in 2007-2008.
+Tourism in Ajman has been undergoing rapid growth after recovering from the 2008 financial crisis.
 Popular attractions and locations for tourists, facilitating this rapid growth, include the Ajman National Museum located at Ajman Fort, the Red fort and the museum in the inland enclave of Manama, near where the construction site of the new airport is situated.
 Ajman's corniche is also a popular tourist destination for families, contributing to this rapid tourism growth, featuring a number of fast food retailers, coffee shops and stalls.
-Expatriates of Ajman often venture to the ‘Outside Inn,’ a popular watering hole which also possesses a number of hotels such as Ramada, Ajman Palace, the Kempinski the Ajman Saray and the Fairmont Ajman which further boosts economic upturn from tourism in Ajman.
+Expatriates of Ajman often venture to the ‘Outside Inn,’ a popular watering hole that also possesses a number of hotels such as Ramada, Ajman Palace, the Kempinski, the Ajman Saray, and the Fairmont Ajman, which further boosts economic upturn from tourism in Ajman.

 This airport will be open for big businesses and allows to provide more income for the emirate.
 This airport is estimated to create over 28,000 new jobs such as border security, taxi drivers, retailers, flight attendants, builders and pilots.
 The United Arab Emirates plans to invest $USD136 billion in aviation infrastructure in the next 10 years and has an estimate of 15 million to tourists by 2020.
 Taking into consideration this growth in tourism, this airport construction project, aims to expand and open more hotels, restaurants, commercial offices, residential units, retailers, educational centres and exhibition halls.
 The additional construction projects to come in response to the Ajman International Airport are further set to boost the overall economy for the emirate alongside the airport.